chbricout/chbricout.github.io/content/blog/sustainable_research_travel_us.md

 draft=false
 +++

-# That Time I Travelled Montréal - Houston by Train

 In April 2025, I had to travel from Montréal in Québec to Houston, Texas to attend the ISBI25 conference.
 Of course the cheapest, and fastest, option was the plane with a direct flight of 4 hours.